voerro/laravel-visitor-tracker/README.md

 ## Displaying Statistics

-The package comes with a bunch of views to display statistics.
-You can fetch and display the stats yourself using the VisitStats class, but we'll talk about it later.
+The package comes with a controller and a bunch of routes and views to display statistics.
+You can fetch and display the stats yourself using the `VisitStats` class, but we'll talk about it later.
 The provided views are uncomplicated and styled with the standard Bootstrap classes.

 To install the in-built routes add this line to your `routes.php` file: